 Derivatives and techniques The sub-fund may use derivatives as a substitute for direct investment, for hedging, for efficient portfolio management and to create leverage.

-The sub-fund may also use repurchase and reverse repurchase agreements for efficient portfolio management and to create arbitrage positions designed to profit from changes in interest rate spreads.
+The sub-fund may also enter into securities lending and borrowing transactions as well as repurchase and reverse repurchase agreements for efficient portfolio management such as to create arbitrage positions designed to profit from changes in interest rate spreads.